stgm/scientific-programming-1/10 Numbers/45 Extra/10 Extra.md

    2. check whether there are any common divisors for each number-pair

-   3. evaluate which fraction of number-paris had no common divisors
+   3. evaluate which fraction of number-pairs had no common divisors

 Create a function `experiment()` that implements each of these steps and that `print`s the fraction on the screen after which it `return`s that fraction.